Historical GSM Coverage Maps

 Roaming helps ensure that a travelling wireless device (typically a cell/mobile phone) is kept connected to a network.
 In wireless telecommunications, Traditional Roaming is a general term referring to the ability for a cellular customer to automatically make and receive voice calls, send and receive data, or access other services, including home data services, when travelling outside the geographical coverage area of the home network.
 For example, should you travel beyond your cell phone company’s transmitter range, your cell phone would automatically hop onto another phone company’s service, if available.
 The convenience of International Roaming has been a key driver behind the global success of GSM as a mobile communications platform.

 In the European Union, the regulation on roaming charges has been in force since 30 June 2007, forcing service providers to lower their roaming fees across the 28-member bloc.
 It later also included EEA member states.
 On 11 June 2013, the European Commission voted to end mobile roaming charges.
 It was originally planned to abolish roaming charges within the European Union by 15 December 2015.
 These changes were, however, controversial and the final implementation was delayed until June 2017.

 All maps are compilations of mobile coverage known to Europa Technologies at the time of publication.
 While all reasonable efforts were made to ensure that such information was correct, we do not accept any responsibility whatsoever for any errors, omissions and inaccuracies that may exist.

 Solutions for Telecommunications

 The telecommunications industry relies on accurate, up-to-date geographical information to underpin internal operations and support services delivered to customers.
 Using our domain expertise in location intelligence, we have developed a range of products and services to support all areas of a telcoms business where location matters.

 How can we help you?

-If you have any questions about our coverage map products and services, please contact one of our experienced consultants who will be happy to help you.
+If you have any questions about our coverage map products and services, please contact a member of our team who will be happy to help you.